peachiia/learn-nodejs/README.md

 5. function can be called by passing as a function's parameter using function expression.

+6. `Module` has been used for seperating each part of the software. (like a namespace)

 ## Developing Note

 ### to run once